milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

 Regardless of whether the process is lightweight or heavyweight, content always moves forwards in an iterative and incremental manner.
 An agile, adaptive approach is is necessary because there are invariably a number of obstacles and challenges to overcome before the content is ready to be published.

 ## The Content Map
+Content mapping is a visual technique that will helps organise the content of a website.
+It is a valuable part of a site’s overall content strategy.
+The most basic content map is a bullet list.
+More sophisticated examples are highly stylised mind maps or grid layouts.
+Content maps help in the exploration and visualisation of the content of a whole site.

 ### An Energy Suppliers Foundational Content
 Tilix has worked with a number of challenger suppliers in the GB Market advising them on their licence obligations and digital engineering imperatives.
-From this experience, we can see that the foundational content for most suppliers is:
+From this experience, we can see that the foundational content for most suppliers fits into the following basic map:

 - FAQs
 - Meters